Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 .# Abstract

   This document describes the privacy issues associated with the use of the DNS by Internet users.
+It provides general observations about typical current privacy practices.
 It is intended to be an analysis of the present situation and does not prescribe solutions.
 This document obsoletes RFC 7626.

 {mainmatter}